 6. Property Permit and Code Violation Records

-Verdict: Especially relevant in California, where CA DRE trust fund violations are the #1 enforcement category as of August 2025 — property record integrity is under heightened regulatory scrutiny.
+Verdict: Especially relevant in California, where CA DRE trust fund violations remain among the top enforcement categories — property record integrity is under heightened regulatory scrutiny.

 In our servicing operations, the fraud signals that bite hardest are the ones that develop quietly — a rental listing that appears eight months after origination, a quitclaim deed filed without notice, a borrower who changes their phone number twice in thirty days.
 Credit scores are silent on all of it.
-The private lending market now manages over $2 trillion in AUM with a 25.3% volume increase in 2024 — that scale attracts sophisticated fraud.
-The servicers who catch it early are running systematic alternative data checks, not waiting for a missed payment to trigger a review.
+The private lending market continues to scale, and that growth attracts increasingly sophisticated fraud.
+The servicers who catch it early run systematic alternative data checks rather than waiting for a missed payment to trigger a review.
 By then, the damage is already in motion.

 7. Communication Behavior Analysis